Open-ET/flux-data-qaqc/docs/source/advanced_config_options.rst

 Missing data
 ^^^^^^^^^^^^

-For reading certain values as null or missing data points assign the “missing_data_value” to the **METADATA** section of the config file.
+For parsing data gaps in input time series assign the “missing_data_value” to the **METADATA** section of the config file.
 The value should be numeric, e.g.